Richmond Mayor Levar Stoney dedicates a plaque in memory of those lost to COVID

 Stephanie Flowers, whose mother and uncle died of Covid-19, speaks during the dedication of a plaque in remembrance of City of Richmond victims of Covid-19 in Powhatan's Hill Park on Tuesday, May 10, 2022.
 (From left) Dr. Melissa Viray, acting Director of Richmond City and Henrico Health District, Richmond Director of Parks, Recreation and Community Facilities Chris Frelke, Richmond City councilwoman Cynthia Newbille and Richmond mayor Levar Stoney also took part in the ceremony.
 EVA RUSSO/TIMES-DISPATCH

-(From left) Dr. Melissa Viray, acting Director of Richmond City and Henrico Health District, comforts Stephanie Flowers, whose mother and uncle died of Covid-19, along with Richmond City councilwoman Cynthia Newbille and Richmond mayor Levar Stoney during the dedication of a plaque in remembrance of City of Richmond victims of Covid-19 in Powhatan’s Hill Park on Tuesday, May 10, 2022.
-EVA RUSSO/TIMES-DISPATCH
+From left, Dr. Melissa Viray, acting director of Richmond City and Henrico Health District, comforted Stephanie Flowers, whose mother and uncle died of COVID-19, along with Richmond City Councilwoman Cynthia Newbille and Mayor Levar Stoney during the dedication of a plaque in remembrance of Richmond victims of the virus.

 Richmond mayor Levar Stoney dedicated a plaque in Powhatan's Hill Park on Tuesday, May 10, 2022 in remembrance of City of Richmond victims of Covid-19.
 The plaque will be placed in a stone resting between the two trees that were planted during a similar ceremony in March of 2021.
 EVA RUSSO/TIMES-DISPATCH